How to use 9-1-1

 All calls to the Public Safety Communication Center are prioritized and dispatchers then send the appropriate City emergency services to handle the call as soon as possible.

-Organizationally, the Public Safety Communication Center is part of the Communications and Information Technology Division under the command of a police lieutenant.
+Organizationally, the Public Safety Communication Center is part of the Communications and Information Technology Division under the command of a Police Lieutenant.
 The Division is a component of the Services Bureau which is under the command of a Police Captain.
-The staff members of the Center include three Police Sergeants, one Fire Captain, seven Police Officers-in-Charge (OIC), and twenty-four dispatcher/call takers.
+The staff members of the Center include: 1- Police Sergeant, 2 - Civilian Supervisors, 7- Police Officers-in-Charge (OIC), and 23 - Public Safety Dispatchers.